-Our tutorial method creates intimate and personalised learning environments which promote maximal individual attention between students and tutors.
-This allows tutors to hone each students specific talents and empower them with the tools they need to continue their learning independently.
+Our tutorial method creates intimate and personalized learning environments that promote maximal individual attention between students and tutors.
+This allows tutors to hone each student's specific talents and empower them with the tools they need to continue their learning independently.
 Having a direct relationship with tutors also makes the learning fun and engaging.
 Tutorials remain the most popular component of our Programme.